How a Narcissist Affects Custody

 A major way how a narcissist affects custody is by pursuing parental rights as a form of enhancing or creating a power disparity between themselves and the other parent.
 It is believed that many narcissists primarily want child custody not for the welfare of the kid, but for their own gratification.
 As the courts are obliged to provide the child with the care that is in their best interest, the narcissist may be prevented from gaining custody.

 Some advice for people involved in a custody battle with a narcissist is to consult with a custody attorney who can guide you through what the important factors of your case.
 If that person can show that the child’s best interests are served by having custody, the court will rule in their favor.
-It is essential to contact an attorney as soon as possible, and document everything.
-If your spouse is attempting to turn your child against you, or is fighting for custodial rights but not in your kid’s best interest, collecting evidence of their actions may help you and your attorney fight for the custody arrangement you and your child deserve.
-Call an attorney today to set up a consultation for your case and to learn more about how a narcissist affects custody.
+It is essential to contact a child custody attorney as soon as possible, and document everything.
+If your spouse is attempting to turn your child against you, or is fighting for custodial rights but not in your kid’s best interest, collecting evidence of their actions may help you and your parental rights attorney fight for the custody arrangement you and your child deserve.
+Set up a consultation for your case and to learn more about how a narcissist affects custody and what can be used against you in a custody battle.